When was the electronic synthesizer (albeit an analog one, not a digital one) first used in Hindi films?

 The fiber network between the neuron layers is such that all signals triggered by octave-spaced tones, such as A2, A3, and A4, are likely to be pooled.

-They could then be transcoded into an additional signal for a general A. This would explain why all tones called A, regardless from which octave, have a common “pitch chroma” or pitch quality.
+This would explain why all tones called A, regardless from which octave, have a common “pitch chroma” or pitch quality.

 Thus, the auditory thalamus can be considered as the anatomical basis of our internal chroma map.